Data Driven Web Design: How to Build Better-Performing B2B Websites

 Analyzing data: common symptoms of UX issues

-While usability tests may allow you to learn where and how users struggle in real-time, and surveys give users the opportunity to tell you directly, analytics data offers an indirect, quantitative window into your user’s struggles.
+Usability tests allow you to learn where and how users struggle in real-time.
+Surveys give users the opportunity to tell you directly.
+But analytics data offers an indirect, quantitative window into your user’s struggles.

-However, certain analytics measures frequently coincide with UX issues.
-Here are some common red flags and possible culprits.
+Certain analytics measures often point to specific UX issues.
+Here are some common red flags in your analytics and possible culprits.

 Slow page load speed